Dumboiroy/tp/docs/DeveloperGuide.md

        (You can refer to the correct input format from the user guide.)
    <br>
    Expected: A new appointment is created and linked to `TARGET_NAME`.
 The status message displays the new appointment's details, including the automatically generated Appointment ID, and confirms it's linked to `TARGET_NAME`.
+The list of appointments is shown.
    3. Test case: `link -c n/TARGET_NAME appt/DATE TIME len/MINUTES` <br>
    Expected: Same with previous test case, but the status is set to `planned`.
    4. Try using invalid inputs, such as `link`, `link -c n/TARGET_NAME appt/12-10-2025` (`HHmm` is not specified), ...